Residential Modified On-Bill Program COVID-19 Assistance

 Should you opt-in to the six-month temporary loan payment reduction and deferral, these are the benefits that you will receive:

 - Your monthly Program Charge on your utility bill will be reduced to $1.00 per month for a total of six months.
 On the first month of the reduced Program Charge being in effect, you will see a reduced Program Charge that is less than your regular Program Charge amount but greater than $1.00 due to a proration of the new Program Charge, depending on the start of your utility billing period.
 Then for the next 5 months you will see a $1.00 Program Charge.
 On month 7, your Program Charge will again be greater than $1.00 but still less than your regular Program Charge amount due to the remaining proration from the first month.
 From month 8 onward, your Program Charge will change to a new regular Program Charge amount that reflects the lowered interest rate discussed below.

 - No interest will be charged or accrued during the concurrent six-month period that your Program Charge is $1.00 per month.
 On month 7, the portion of the Program Charge that isn’t a proration of the reduced $1.00 charge will carry an interest charge at a new annual fixed rate of 5.50% (reduced from the original 5.99%) until the loan is paid in full and will be reflected as a new Program Charge on your utility bill.

 - Your Loan Maturity Date will be extended by an additional 6 months and you will continue to be charged the new Program Charge amount for an additional 6 months until the new Loan Maturity Date.

 The six-month temporary loan payment reduction and deferral is available until May 31, 2020.
-If we do not receive your executed program documents by May 31, 2020, you will no longer be eligible for opting in.

 Here are some FAQ to help: